mfedoseeva/roboy-activity-recognition/README.md

 make connect
 ```

-6. running a container starts a GUI at http://localhost:8000/
+6. running the container starts a GUI at http://localhost:8000/

 7. if the camera that you want to use is not /dev/video0, then you can change videoX to your camera
 ```--device=/dev/videoX:/dev/video0 \``` in Makefile.